markusstocker/pynpf-d4science/README.md

 * Create a D4Science account [here](https://services.d4science.org/)
 * Verify your email, sign in and follow the instructions
-* In [explore virtual research environments](https://services.d4science.org/explore) search the "ParticleFormation" VRE and Request Access.
+* In [explore virtual research environments](https://services.d4science.org/explore) search the "ParticleFormation" VRE and Request Access
 * Sign out (yes, it is necessary) and wait until the VRE administrator grants you access; you will be informed by email
 * Follow the link in the email to the "[ParticleFormation](https://services.d4science.org/group/particleformation)" VRE; you will need to sign in (if you did not sign out earlier you may get an access denied error message)
 * Select [Jupyter @ EGI](https://services.d4science.org/group/particleformation/jupyter-egi)